NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

 * 397 alignments from the TCGA program were found to have contamination values over 0.04 ([alignment list](Contaminated_Alignments.dr32.tsv)).
 The ensemble MAFs produced by these alignments were removed from the Data Portal.
-* One methylation aliquot from the TCGA-COAD project, XXXX, was not added to the portal and will be added in a future release.
+* One methylation aliquot from the TCGA-COAD project, TCGA-D5-6930-01A-11D-1926-05, was not added to the portal and will be added in a future release.
 * The clinical supplement for TARGET-ALL-P1 is not currently available.
 It will be made available in a future release.
 * Copy number variations currently do not appear in the Exploration page.
 This will be restored in a future release.
 * Mutations from SomaticSniper were erroneously labelled as LOH (loss of heterozygosity).
 This affects the VCF files, MAF files, and may cause SomaticSniper mutations to be absent from ensemble MAFs.